codeBloom361/QR-Code-component/README.md

 - I learned to use flex box to center div element vertically.
 - I learned box shadow property of CSS.
 - I learned transform property.
-### Continued development

-I will work on dark mode for this QR code component.

 ### Useful resources